OSUGliders/glide/README.md

 We currently apply the following QC during L1 -> L2 processing:

 * Drop missing or repeated timestamps.
 * Check data are within `valid_min` and `valid_max` limits specified in the configuration file.
+* Interpolation of missing dead reckoned location.
-* Linearly adjusts dead reckoned longitude and latitude estimates between surface fixes.
+* Linearly adjust dead reckoned longitude and latitude estimates between surface fixes.

 We plan to implement more of the [standard IOOS QC methods](https://cdn.ioos.noaa.gov/media/2017/12/Manual-for-QC-of-Glider-Data_05_09_16.pdf) in the future.